Ellen Schutt: Political career

-In December 2021, Amy Loudenbeck announced that she would run for Secretary of State of Wisconsin, and therefore would not be able to run for another term in the Wisconsin State Assembly.
+In December 2021, Amy Loudenbeck announced that she would run for Secretary of State of Wisconsin, and therefore would not seek another term in the Wisconsin State Assembly.
 A few days later, Schutt announced that she would be a candidate for the Republican nomination in Loudenbeck's 31st Assembly district seat.
-Ultimately two other candidates entered the Republican primary field, but Schutt prevailed with 42% of the vote.
-She went on to defeat the Democratic candidate, Whitewater city councilmember Brienne Brown.
+Ultimately, two other candidates entered the Republican primary field, but Schutt prevailed with 42% of the vote.
+She went on to defeat the Democratic candidate, Whitewater city councilmember Brienne Brown, in the general election.